-- Chancellor's and Vice Chancellor's Honor Roll which recognize students achieving academic excellence. - Supplemental Instruction and Tutoring services include face-to-face tutoring sessions as well as tutoring through the use of various online tools and platforms, and MyTSTC Video Library.
-The video library consists of short video tutorials developed by our Peer Tutors on subjects like math, English, history, biology, chemistry and Spanish, as well as some technical subject areas. - The HATSS Mentoring Program (Helping a TSTC Student Succeed) which provides mentoring, guidance and academic support to students on scholastic and/or financial aid suspension appeal. - A referral system where students can be referred to campus and community resources. - Seminars and workshops on academic policies, testtaking strategies, learning strategies, time management, GPA and Completion Rate Forecasting, and related topics.
+Supplemental Instruction and Tutoring services include tutoring sessions in academic and technical subject areas.
+Tutoring services are provided face-to-face as well as virtually, through the use of online tools and platforms, and MyTSTC Video Library.
+The video library consists of short video tutorials developed by our Peer Tutors on subjects like math, English, history, biology and chemistry, as well as some technical subject areas.
+Note: At this time, all Student Success services are done virtually and remotely.
+In-person tutoring or mentoring is currently not available.

+- The HATSS Mentoring Program (Helping a TSTC Student Succeed) which provides mentoring, guidance and academic support to students on scholastic and/or financial aid suspension appeal. - A referral system where students can be referred to campus and community resources. - Seminars and workshops on academic policies, testtaking strategies, learning strategies, time management, GPA and Completion Rate Forecasting, and related topics.